 Alexandria, VA | Fairfax County Public Schools

-The total number of students is around 1,800 with a gender breakdown of 42 percent female and 58 percent male students.
+The total number of students is around 1,800 with a gender breakdown of 41 percent female and 59 percent male students.
 With a student body in the thousands, it is impressive that the student to teacher ratio is 17:1.
-This ideal for students because they get the benefits of a bigger school without losing the individual attention of a small school.
-At TJ, 100 percent of the students are AP, and 100 percent of the students pass their exams.
+This is ideal for students because they get the benefits of a bigger school without losing the individual attention of a small school.
+At TJ, 100 percent of the students receive a state honors diploma with all courses at advanced levels and they complete a capstone research project their senior year.

 Dallas, TX | Dallas Independent School District

-Students at the School of Science and Engineering start their AP classes as soon as they reach the 9th grade and continue until they graduate.
+Students at Science/Engineering Magnet High School start their AP classes as soon as they reach the 9th grade and continue until they graduate.
 Students also have the opportunity for dual enrollment which allows them to receive college credit at surrounding community colleges and universities.
 Parents are encouraged to get involved by hosting college planning nights and fundraisers.

-The School of Science and Engineering is a relatively small school with around 400 students.
+The Science/Engineering Magnet High School is a relatively small school with around 400 students.
 With a small school comes a lot of individual attention from teachers.
 This school has a student to teacher ratio of 16:1.
 100 percent of the students are AP tested, and 93 percent of the students pass these exams.
 Their mathematics proficiency score is 89 percent passing rate, and their English proficiency students are at a 98 percent passing rate.
 The number of minority students enrolled at this school is 85 percent.
 The gender breakdown is 26 percent female and 74 percent male.
 Overall, this is a great public school that offers a diverse learning environment and individualized instruction.

 #3 BASIS Tucson North